Manual vs. Automated Accessibility Testing: Which One Should You Choose?

 What Is A Manual Audit?

-A manual accessibility audit is the process of having a qualified and trained technician testing every page on your website for every type of accessibility requirement for a multiple range of platforms, browsers and devices.
+A manual accessibility audit involves a qualified and trained technician thoroughly testing every page of your website.
+This includes checking for all types of accessibility requirements across multiple platforms, browsers, and devices.

-A knowledgeable technician has the full capability to look beyond website code to determine the level of accessibility.
-An automated audit can detect if your website has correct headings and page titles, but it can’t tell if the titles are used in the correct context and worded in a way that makes sense for the reader -- a human can.
+A knowledgeable technician can look beyond simple code to truly assess the level of accessibility.
+While an automated audit can detect if your website has headings and page titles, only a human can determine if these are used in the correct context and are worded meaningfully for the reader.

 What Is An Automated Audit?